danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

     table.header(
       [*Signal*],[*Type*],[*Purpose*]
     ),
-    [TData],  [uint32 ],  [Data to be transferred from master to slave], [TValid], [boolean], [Indication from master to slave that data is valid and can be read], [TReady], [boolean], [Indication from slave to master that it is ready for new data], [TLast],  [boolean], [Indication from master to slave that the current packet is the last in the current stream (optional)], [TUser],  [User Defined], [Encodes extra information about the transfer (optional)]
+    [TDATA],  [uint32 ],  [Data to be transferred from master to slave], [TVALID], [boolean], [Indication from master to slave that data is valid and can be read], [TREADY], [boolean], [Indication from slave to master that it is ready for new data], [TLAST],  [boolean], [Indication from master to slave that the current packet is the last in the current stream (optional)], [TUSER],  [User Defined], [Encodes extra information about the transfer (optional)]

   ),
   caption: "Relevant AXI-Stream Signals"
 ) <Relevant-AXI-Signals>

-TData is listed as 32 bits here although by the standard this can be any integer number of bytes.
+TDATA is listed as 32 bits here although by the standard this can be any integer number of bytes.
 This is due to the fact that the physical PS-PL interface on the Zynq 7020 is 32 bits wide, meaning wider interfaces require more complexity.
 Additionally, the PS connects to the PL through AXI-MM memory mapped interfaces, with additional PL logic required to interface with a stream.
-This means that the creation of TUser signalling synchronised with the AXI-Stream is non-trivial.
+This means that the creation of TUSER signalling synchronised with the AXI-Stream is non-trivial.

-An AXI-Stream transfer occurs on the rising edge of the clock, when both TReady is asserted by the slave, and TValid by the master.
-This process is shown in @AXI-Stream-Timing for a minimal stream.
+An AXI-Stream transfer occurs on the rising edge of the clock, when both TREADY is asserted by the slave, and TVALID by the master.
+This process is shown in @AXI-Stream-Timing for a minimal stream, where ACLK is the clock controlling the interface.

 //TODO: Axi stream citation